KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 This extension may use KHR_texture_basisu or KHR_texture_float_bc6h to support compressed texture formats.

 ## Overview
-This extension provides the ability to define image-based lights in a glTF scene using KTX v2 images as defined by KHR_texture_ktx.
+This extension provides the ability to define environment light contribution to a glTF using KTX v2 images, as defined by KHR_texture_ktx, and irradiance coefficients.
-Image-based lights (environment map, light map) consist of a cubemap map that represents specular radiance for the scene, irradiance information and is the source for environment reflection.
+The extension provide two ways of supplying environmental light contribution.
+Image-based by means of a cubemap and irradiance by means of spherical harmonics.

+The environment light cubemap can be seen as capturing the directed specular conntribution as well as the reflections.
+The irradiance coefficients contain the non-directed light contribution from the scene.

-This can be used on it's own - ie a glTF asset with only environment map data - for a usecase where the IBL needs to be distributed.
+This extension can be used on it's own - ie a glTF asset with only environment map data - for a usecase where the environmental light needs to be distributed.
-It can also be used together with model data, for usecases where a model shall be displayed in a defined environment.
+It may also be used together with model data, for usecases where a model shall be displayed in a controlled environment.

 Many 3D tools and engines support image-based global illumination but the exact technique and data formats employed vary.
 Using this extension, tools can export and engines can import image-based lights and the result should be highly consistent.